Natesan Srinivasan

 Natesan Srinivasan (1919–1965) was a pioneer of aircraft design and aeronautics education in India.
 He made key contributions to aeronautics education and aviation development just as India emerged as an independent nation in 1947.
-He served as the Director of the Madras Institute of Technology from 1954 to 1959, where the future President of India, Abdul Kalam, was one of his students.
-His ideas, highlighted in his book, helped set up the vision for national aviation development in India.
+He served as the Director of the Madras Institute of Technology from 1954 to 1959, where the future President of India,Abdul Kalam helped set up the vision for national aviation development in India.
 At the time of his untimely death, he was the project director for the AVRO project in Kanpur, India.

 Early life

 Natesan Srinivasan was born to a Tamil family hailing from Komal village of Madras Province in 1919.
 As a family with very limited means, they were unable to support his education beyond high school.
 His sister's family, who were well aware of his keen intellect, took the initiative to support him through college.

 Education

 He completed his bachelor's degree in physics at Saint Joseph's College, Tiruchirappalli, then affiliated with the University of Madras while staying with his sister's family in their small house in Tiruchirappalli.
 He graduated in 1938 and received the Tata scholarship to continue graduate studies in electrical engineering at the Indian Institute of Science in Bangalore.

 During his graduate studies, he was hired in 1941 at Hindustan Aircraft Limited, which at the time became a center for overhaul of American aircraft during World War II.
 He worked there as an inspector on modification work on B-24 and B-17 aircraft and decided to pursue graduate studies in aeronautics.
 He received a competitive scholarship at the California Institute of Technology, which was at the forefront of aeronautics research at the time.
 However, with the war raging, his departure was delayed until 1944.
 He received a master's degree in aeronautical engineering in 1946 and obtained his professional degree of Aeronautical Engineer after writing a thesis on transonic flow.

 In an interview with a Pasadena newspaper, he stated, "The people of Pasadena have been most kind, and exemplify the features of American life - the spirit of individuality and goodwill, the spirit of scientific inquiry and thinking and the will to survive in the future."
 Just as he finished his studies at Caltech, Satish Dhawan whose visionary leadership and research led to the indigenous development of the Indian space programme, was starting his graduate studies at Caltech.